AG2048/pcb-business-card/code/v1/README.md

 The bit mask for the LED output pin.
 This is used to set `hi` and `lo` values to set the output pin high or low in the assembly code.

 WIP, TODO.

+## Generate NFC Binary
+The `generate_nfc_binary.py` script is used to generate the binary file that can be written to the NFC tag to be displayed.
+It takes a list of images or GIFs, and associated colour and timing data, and generates a hex binary file for the NFC tag.